cilium/cilium/Documentation/policy/intro.rst

   rules do select specific endpoints.
 In other words, all traffic is allowed from any source (on ingress) or destination (on egress).

-Policy enforcement is configurable at runtime by running:
+Policy enforcement for all endpoints is configurable at runtime by running:

 .. code:: bash